StarbeamOne/blog.starbeam.one/content/page/About.md

 draft: false
 ---

-Welcome to The Starbeam Project Blog!
+Welcome to the starbeam.one Blog!

 I am your host, Michael DeMond -- aka Mike-E, or perhaps for the purposes of this project, Mike-E-angelo.
 With a little luck, I hope to have the chance to explain why at some point. 😁